Leo-Corporation/LeoCorpLibrary-Web/documentation/User-Interface.md

 WinFormsHelpers.CenterControlOnForm(label, Me) ' "Me" is the current object, here, it's a Form

 ' Variation 2
-WinFormsHelpers.CenterControlOnForm(label, this, VerticalAlignement.Vertical) ' Center the label vertically
+WinFormsHelpers.CenterControlOnForm(label, this, VerticalAlignment.Vertical) ' Center the label vertically
 ~~~
 [Go to top](#ui)